LucasHasting/HCI-UX-Final-Project/README.md

 # Human Computer Interaction/User Experience
-This repository holds my groups final project for the class
+This repository holds my groups final project for the class.
-The project was a feasibility study of a "I'm feeling lucky" functionality for door dash named "Mystery Meals"
+The project was a feasibility study of a "I'm feeling lucky" functionality for door dash named "Mystery Meals".